geledek/linkedinbio/README.md

 This project uses the [ChatGPT API](https://openai.com/api/) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
 It constructs a prompt based on the form and user input, sends it to the chatGPT API via a Vercel Edge function, then streams the response back to the application.

-If you'd like to see how I built this, check out the [video](https://youtu.be/JcE-1xzQTE0) or [blog post](https://vercel.com/blog/gpt-3-app-next-js-vercel-edge-functions).
+This project is inspired by [twitterbio](https://github.com/Nutlope/twitterbio).
+Check out the [video](https://youtu.be/JcE-1xzQTE0) or [blog post](https://vercel.com/blog/gpt-3-app-next-js-vercel-edge-functions) for more details.

 ## Running Locally